An overview of assistive technology

 • expert opinions.

-We will typically look for evidence that supports the effectiveness and safety of any recommended assistive technology.
-If there is little or no evidence to support it, we may need this information to be gathered before it can be considered.
+We typically look for evidence that supports the effectiveness and safety of any recommended assistive technology.
+If there’s little or no evidence to support it, we may need more information before we can consider it.

 Tablets and smart devices: what we will fund